umccr/libica/openapi/docs/libtes/docs/TaskRunsApi.md

 Abort a task run

-Aborts a task run for a give task run ID.
+Aborts a task run for a given task run ID.
 The task run is required to have a status of \"Pending\" or \"Running\".

 ### Example